spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 # Validation

-To validate that the monitoring stack is successfully deployed and ready to receive Prometheus agent requests, use the following steps.
+To validate the monitoring stack is successfully deployed and ready to receive Prometheus agent requests, use the following steps.

 1. Log in to [Palette](https://console.spectrocloud.com).